Potential agencies to which the JIBC can apply for research funding.

 Vancouver Foundation is a philanthropic non-governmental community foundation which operates primarily as a permanent collection of endowed funds.
 Project grants are available to B.C. post-secondary educational institutions, clinical agencies, and community organizations (registered as charities with Revenue Canada).
 B.C.
 Medical Foundation provides limited funding for Health Research, Community-Based Health Research and Health Education.

 The Department of Justice is dedicated to developing and maintaining a fair and accessible Canadian justice system.
 To help the Department achieve its broad policy objectives, the Programs Branch uses a variety of programs including grants and contributions to test fresh approaches to improving Canada's justice system, to contribute to developing policies and to support its mandate of a more accessible, equitable and efficient justice system for Canadians.
-Apply for funding to programs such as: Drug Treatment Court, Victims Funds, and Justice Partnership and Innovation Program.
+Apply for funding to programs such as: Indigenous Communities, Criminal Justice, Family Justice and Justice System and Policy.